SCKelemen/clix/README.md

 When no positional arguments are provided, `clix` will prompt the user for any required values.
 For example `demo greet` will prompt for the `name` argument before executing the command handler.
+Because the root command's `Run` handler renders the help surface, invoking `demo` on its own prints the full set of available commands.
+Category commands can follow the same pattern to display their scoped help (`clix.HelpRenderer{App: ctx.App, Command: ctx.Command}`) whenever they're executed without a subcommand, mirroring tools like `gh auth`.

 The full runnable version of this example (including additional flags and configuration usage) can be found in [`examples/basic`](examples/basic).